adrianokerber/erp-api/README.md

 # ERP - Enterprise Resource Planning [Back-end]
 A simplified Enterprise Resource Planning (A.K.A.: ERP) system.
 Created as a **RESTful API** on .NET using **ASP.NET** framework, made to solve day-by-day business management.
+We apply the concepts of Clean Architecture and Clean Code as much as possible.

 > Warning: Currently this is just a study not a software for production purposes.
 Feel free to use the system at your own risk.
 We do not take responsability for any damage caused by this software.